alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ### less need for >R R>

 Standard FORTH tends to use >R and R> for 'extra space' to keep values.
-Since R is also used for control flow, that seems like a dangerous thing to do, using locals is the normal approach in this implementation.
+Since R is also used for control flow, that seems like a dangerous thing to do, using locals is the normal approach in this FORTH implementation.

 Just use e! and e instead of >R and R> in common cases.

 ### use LOCALS from parameters ###

-You can feed up to 8 (64bit) parameters from the stack into LOCALS with the PARAMS word.
+You can feed up to 8 (64bit) parameters from the stack into the words LOCALS with the PARAMS word.

 ```FORTH
 : sq 1 PARAMS a a * ;
 ```

-`1 PARAMS` loads the argument into a.
+`1 PARAMS` loads 1 argument from the stack into a.

 If there are not enough parameters on the stack this will cause an error.

-The LOCALS are available in several way
+The LOCALS are available in several ways

 For example they can be accessed with a .. h